egrosdou01/blog.grosdouli.dev/blog/2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md

 ## Conclusion

 This is it!
-We performed an RKE2 cluster with Cilium using the Rancher UI in just a few clicks. 🎉 In an upcoming blog post, we will demonstrate how to perform the same with either [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/)!
+We performed an RKE2 cluster with Cilium using the Rancher UI in just a few clicks. 🎉 In an upcoming blog post, we will show you how to do this with Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/)!

 It's a wrap for this post! 🎉 Thanks for reading!
 Stay tuned for more exciting updates!